DanielHoj/me3cs/README.md

 mdl.log.make_entry("I think, maybe 4 is better??")
 ```

-At any time, if we want overview of the data, we can create a pandas dataframe:
+At any time, if we want an overview of the data, we can create a pandas dataframe:
 ```python
 df = mdl.log.get_summary()
 ```